-The Authority's actuarially required contribution rate for the years ended June 30, 2018 and 2017 was 10.43% of covered employee compensation.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2015.
-This rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plan from the Authority were \$1,207,848 and \$1,156,652 for the years ended June 30, 2018 and 2017, respectively.
+The Authority's actuarially required contribution rate for the years ended June 30, 2019 and 2018 was 11.21% and 10.43% of covered employee compensation, respectively.
+These rates were based on an actuarially determined rate from actuarial valuations as of June 30, 2017 and June 30, 2015.
+These rates, when combined with employee contributions, were expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+Contributions to the pension plan from the Authority were \$1,338,260 and \$1,207,848 for the years ended June 30, 2019 and 2018, respectively.